metaXIII/metaXIII/README.md

 ### Hi there 👋

-I'm a Junior Developer, this readme will be implemented as long as I have time.
+I'm a Developer, this readme will be implemented as long as I have time.
-I'm a passionate Javascript, Java developper and focusing on Angular right now.
+I'm a passionate Java / JavaScript developper and focusing on Angular / React right now.
 Happy to share knowledge with everyone else, feel free to contact me anytime.

 <!--